Enemy turned ally: Poliovirus is used to fight brain tumors

 Eight of the 35 patients who were treated more than two years ago were alive as of March, as were five out of 22 patients treated more than three years ago.

 Stephanie Hopper, 27, of Greenville, South Carolina, was the first patient treated in the study in May 2012 and it allowed her to finish college and become a nurse.
-Scans as recent as early June show no signs that the tumor is growing back, she said.
+Scans as recent as early June show no signs that the tumor is growing, she said.

 "I believe wholeheartedly that it was the cure for me," she said.
 Her only lasting symptom has been seizures, which medicines help control.
 "Most people wouldn't guess that I had brain cancer."